ALICE: A Study on Financial Hardship

 Why ALICE Matters

-United For ALICE is a driver of innovation, shining a light on the challenges ALICE (Asset Limited, Income Constrained, Employed) households face and finding collaborative solutions.
+United For ALICE is a driver of innovation, shining a light on the challenges ALICE households face and finding collaborative solutions.
 Through a standardized methodology that assesses the cost of living in every county, this project provides a comprehensive measure of financial hardship across the U.S. Equipped with this data, ALICE partners convene, advocate, and innovate in their local communities to highlight the issues faced by ALICE households and to generate solutions that promote financial stability.

 In 2022, financial hardship continued to be shaped by the conflicting economic forces of the pandemic.
 Hardship remained substantially undercounted by official measures, and longstanding disparities in hardship by age, race/ethnicity, and household type persisted.
 These powerful crosscurrents — COVID-19, inflation, wage growth, and the expansion and expiration of pandemic public assistance — impacted how many households were below the ALICE Threshold of Financial Survival.

-With the latest data from the American Community Survey (2022), the U.S. Census Bureau’s Household Pulse Survey (2023), and the Federal Reserve Board’s Survey of Household Economics and Decisionmaking (SHED) (2022), this Update highlights the conflicting forces that continue to present opportunities for, and barriers to, financial stability.
+With the latest data from the American Community Survey, the U.S. Census Bureau’s Household Pulse Survey, and the Federal Reserve Board’s Survey of Household Economics and Decisionmaking (SHED) (2023), this Update highlights the conflicting forces that continue to present opportunities for, and barriers to, financial stability.

-For the ALICE in the Crosscurrents: 2024 Update state specific reports, click on the images below:
+For the 2025 State of ALICE reports, click on the images below:

-Visit UnitedforALICE.org to learn more about the national study.
+Visit UnitedforALICE.org to learn more about the National Overview of the State of ALICE in the U.S.

 LISTEN IN on a recent segment featuring United Ways of the Pacific Northwest President & CEO, Jim Cooper, talking about ALICE households in Southern Oregon and why so many struggle to make ends meet.